mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 app.use(passport.session());
 ```
 ### Requiring our routes:
- - [ ] The code below sets up the html and api routes before we sync using sequelize.
+ - [ ] The code below requires the  html and api routes before we sync using sequelize. the API routes is the function and we are possing our express app into it.
 ```
 require("./routes/html-routes.js")(app);
 require("./routes/api-routes.js")(app);